jakobzmrzlikar/MachineLearning/README.md

-# NeuralNetwork
+# MachineLearning
-A repository of my neural networks
+A repository of my machine learning algorithms.